How to Buy a Good Car on Craigslist

 Not so fast, tiger.

-Before you go look at the car, you need to try to find a reason NOT to go look at it.
+Before you look at the car, you need to try to find a reason not to look at it.
 That's right.
 You don't want to waste a bunch of time and gas money physically looking at every car that looks good.
 Ask the dealer questions that will make or break whether you even want to go look at the car.

-Come up with a list of questions that you want answered before you'd even consider a car.
+Come up with a list of questions that you want to be answered before you'd even consider a car.
 Here are some starters: